bnoden/OffAndUp/readme.md

 ##### `ShowItemPage`
 This shows the item page without leaving the query results page.
 Do this by moving
-the mouse cursor over the item image for 1.25 seconds.
-Close item page and return
+the mouse cursor over the item image for 1.25 seconds (will be a configurable user
-to results page by clicking the 'close [x]' button OR by clicking the results page,
+*option*).
+Close item page and return to results page by clicking the 'close [x]' button
-which during this time will be covered by a light grayish blue tinted layer.
+OR by clicking the results page, which during this time will be covered by a light
+grayish blue tinted layer.

 A link is provided at the top of the item page, which when clicked, opens the page
 in a new tab.